jasonyapjh/jasonyapjh/README.md

-- 👋 Hi, I’m @jasonyapjh
+- 👋 Hi, I’m @jasonyapjh.
-- 👀 I’m interested in ...
+- 👀 I’m interested in Vision Image Processing!
+Currently my job scope play alot with Cameras and Software (C#, C++ & Halcon).
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Tensorflow and Keras.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ###
-- 📫 How to reach me ...
+- 📫 You can reach me via email jasonyapjh93@gmail.com

 <!---
 jasonyapjh/jasonyapjh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.